-1. New customers and increased sales
+1. New Customers and Increased Sales

 The habit of paying for things on smartphones and tablets is already second nature for people, particularly among younger consumers.
-Giving these customers the ability to pay however they want means you don’t lose that business as they continue to make up more and more transactions.
+Giving these customers the ability to pay however they want means you don’t lose that business as they continue to make up more and more of the transactions.

-If you have a coupon or a discount for first-time users of your services, by listing it online or through a mobile coupon app, you can get additional exposure for your business
+If you have a coupon or a discount for first-time users of your services, by listing it online or through a mobile coupon app, you can get additional exposure for your business.

-2. Convenience for consumers
+2. Convenience for Consumers

 Mobile scanner systems might be expensive, so simply by storing payment information securely online, you can reduce the need for a customer to carry their credit card each time.

-3. Marketing data
+3. Marketing Data